qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ## To do

+- Figure out where to place non-numpad numbers so we don't need num lock turned on to type them?
 - Improve LED indications (may require modding bluetooth firmware):
     - Is any board nonresponsive (which one?)
     - Does either board have a low battery?